SidonTheTroll/cave-of-ordeals/English/main/6-poets-and-pancakes.md

 Mr. S.S.
 Vasan was The Boss of Gemini Studios.

 ### 14. What caused the lack of communication between the Englishman and the people at Gemini Studios?
-Stephen Spender's English accent caused communication issues with the Gemini Studios staff, who also had little understanding of what he was saying.
+Stephen Spender's English accent caused communication issues with the Gemini Studio's staff, who also had little understanding of what he was saying.

 ### 15. Why is the Englishman's visit referred to as unexplained mystery?
 The Englishman's visit to Gemini Studios remains a mystery because no one could determine if he was a poet or an editor.
 Additionally, his accent was so unclear that no one could understand him.